data-apis/array-api/spec/API_specification/creation_functions.md

 -    **arrays**: _&lt;array&gt;_

      -   an arbitrary number of one-dimensional arrays representing grid coordinates.
-Must have numeric data types.
+Each array should have the same numeric data type.

 -    **indexing**: _str_